fanasina/ytest/README.md

 ./launch_is_good_m
 ./launch_is_good_m: error while loading shared libraries: libytest.so: cannot open shared object file: No such file or directory
 ````
-we need to add LD_LIBRARY_PATH env permanantly or
+we need to add LD_LIBRARY_PATH env permanently or
 ```
 LD_LIBRARY_PATH=.. ./launch_is_good_m
 ```